Agriculture in New Zealand: Tenure review

 Many areas of the high country of the South Island were set up as large sheep and cattle stations in the late 19th century.
 Much of this land was leased from The Crown but after the passing of the Crown Pastoral Land Act 1998 the leases were reviewed.
 Environmentalists and academics raised concerns about the process saying that farmers were gaining an advantage and that conservation issues were not being resolved.
 Farmers were concerned that environmentalists and academics used the tenure review process to lock land up for conservation purposes without regard to the property rights of farmers or planning for how to manage that land in the future, and much land has been degraded by pests and weeds since it was retired from farming.

 Policy, promotion and politics

 The Ministry for Primary Industries (MPI), the government agency responsible for the agricultural sector, has both policy and operational arms.

-Federated Farmers, a large and influential lobby group, represents farmers' interests.
-It has a voluntary membership which stands at over 26,000.
+Federated Farmers, a lobby group, represents farmers' interests.
+It has a voluntary membership which in April 2021 stood at 13,000 members.

 The Soil & Health Association of New Zealand, established in 1941, promotes organic food and farming.

 The New Zealand Young Farmers, a national organisation formed in 1927 with regional clubs throughout the country, runs the annual Young Farmer Contest.

 Irrigation New Zealand, a national body representing farmers who use irrigation as well as the irrigation industry, opposes water conservation orders.